perstarke-webdev/req42.de-site/_pages/english/seminars_en/02-requirements-basics_en.md

 to the IREB “Certified Professional for Requirements Engineering“ (CPRE-FL)"

 one:
-- excerpt: "**This workshop covers the full scope of IREB's Foundation Level curriculum in a compact format."
+- excerpt: "**This workshop covers the full scope of IREB's Foundation Level curriculum in a compact format.**"
   image_path: images/seminars/req-grundlagen/ireb-long.png

 two: